 After all the pavers are in position it’s time to lay the edging restraint.
 Make sure the edging is secure and snug against the pavers to prevent shifting.

 Tip: Some contractors will opt to use concrete to seal the edges because it only costs $3 per bag versus $12 per length of standard edging restraint.
 By cutting costs and using concrete, you are prone to deterioration and will only last a few seasons.
 Using a high quality edging restraint will ensure your pavers hold up for many years.

 Once the edging restraints are set, spread the polymeric sand over the pavers.
 Use a broom to sweep the sand into position filling in the spaces between each paver.

-Afterwards, clean all remaining debris and begin to enjoy your new paver walkway.
+Afterward, clean all remaining debris and begin to enjoy your new paver walkway.
 You may want to plan for a removal service to remove the extra dirt or debris from the excavation and installation.
 Every 100 square feet of excavation usually produces between 3 and 5 cubic yards of dirt (varies for depth).

 Using the right materials may cost a few extra dollars now, but will save you thousands down the road.
 If you are selecting a contractor make sure you ask them the appropriate questions so you know they aren’t cutting corners when they are installing your pavers.
 We have seen so many failed paver installations over the years and 90% of the time it was due to the wrong materials being used or not digging a proper foundation.
-NJ Paver Restorations is certified by the ICPI (Interlocking Concrete Pavement Institute) and the NCMA (National Concrete Masonry Association).
-We always follow the best practices to create beautiful paver walkways, patios and driveways that last a lifetime.